Torwald45/wp-snippet-disable-posts-menu/README.md

 # WP Snippet: Disable Posts Menu

-Completely removes WordPress posts (post_type: post) from admin interface and blocks direct URL access to post management pages.
+Removes WordPress posts (post_type: post) menu from admin interface.

 ## Features

 - Removes "Posts" menu item from WordPress admin sidebar
-- Blocks direct URL access to edit.php, post.php, and post-new.php
-- Returns 403 Access Denied error for unauthorized access attempts
+- Lightweight - single hooked function
 - Does not affect Custom Post Types - only native WordPress posts
-- Lightweight - only 2 hooked functions
 - Unique prefixes (torwald45_disable_posts_menu_) for all function names to prevent conflicts

+## Important Note

+**URL blocking functionality has been disabled** (commented out in code) due to conflicts with ACF Pro and other plugins that use WordPress admin pages for their own custom functionality.

+Menu removal provides sufficient protection against accidental post creation.
+If you need stricter access control, see the GitHub issue for possible implementation strategies.

 ## Requirements